thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 of the newly generated key involves encryption or agreement of a symmetric key.
 On-device key generation is, however, the preferred approach.

-On IDevID certificates, the extendedKeyUsage SHOULD NOT be present, as it reduces the utility of the IDevID.
+In IDevID certificates, the extendedKeyUsage SHOULD NOT be present, as it reduces the utility of the IDevID.
-On locally assigned LDevID certificates, the extendedKeyUsage, if present MUST contain at least one of id-kp-serverAuth or id-kp-clientAuth in order to be useable with TLS.
+In locally assigned LDevID certificates, the extendedKeyUsage, if present, MUST contain at least one of id-kp-serverAuth or id-kp-clientAuth in order to be useable with TLS.

 # Certificate Overhead